jundalisay/spblist/content/en/research/socrates/timaeus/chapter-01.md

 We, as Timaeus says, are enthusiastic.
 <!-- ; and there is no excuse for not complying with your request.  -->

-As soon as we arrived yesterday at the guest-chamber of Critias, with whom we are staying, or rather on our way thither, we talked the matter over.
-He told us an ancient tradition, which I wish, Critias, that you would repeat to Socrates, so that he may help us to judge whether it will satisfy his requirements or not.
+We stayed with Critias.
+As soon as we arrived yesterday at his guest-chamber, we talked the matter over.

+He told us an ancient tradition.
+Critias, please repeat it to Socrates, so that he may help us to judge whether it will satisfy his requirements or not.
 {{< /r >}}